Archives: Works

 Dentons Sirote Law Firm

-The project followed the firm’s transition from Sirote & Permutt to Dentons Sirote, connecting the Birmingham practice to the global Dentons network.
-The renovation focused on shared and client-facing areas throughout the office, including conference rooms, reception and lounge spaces, café and bar areas, a library lounge, and a multipurpose intern workspace designed to support collaboration and recruiting.
+Following the firm’s transition from Sirote & Permutt to Dentons Sirote — and its connection to the global Dentons network — the renovation focused on shared and client-facing spaces throughout the office, including conference rooms, reception and lounge areas, café and bar spaces, a library lounge, and a multipurpose intern workspace designed to support collaboration and recruiting.

-Along with updating these spaces, the project helped reinforce the firm’s refreshed identity, introducing a more contemporary environment while maintaining the professionalism expected of a law office.
+The result is a more contemporary environment that reinforces the firm’s refreshed identity while maintaining the professionalism expected of a law office.

-Working closely with the design team, Business Interiors helped implement furniture selections that support both the functionality of the renovated spaces and the firm’s evolving workplace experience.
+Working closely with KPS Group, the BI team helped implement furniture solutions that support both the functionality of the renovated spaces and the firm’s evolving workplace experience.

 Photography by: Chris Luker